 How to write STDEV in SQL Server to calculate the Standard Deviation with an example?.
-The SQL STDEV Function is a SQL Aggregate Function, which is is used to calculate the Standard Deviation of total records (or rows) selected by the SELECT Statement.
+The SQL STDEV Function is an Aggregate Function, which is used to calculate the Standard Deviation of total records (or rows) selected by the SELECT Statement.

 SELECT STDEV ([Column_Name]) FROM [Source]

 SQL STDEV Function Formula

 The math formula of the STDEV function to calculate the standard deviation in SQL Server is

 --Calculating the Mean or Average Mean = Sum of each individual/Total number of items --Calculating the Statistical Variance Variance = ((OriginalValue – Mean)² + (OriginalValue – Mean)² +.... )/(Total number of items - 1) --Calculating Standard Deviation Standard Deviation = Square root (Variance)

 For this STDDEV standard deviation, We use the following data

 SQL STDEV Example

 The STDEV function returns the Standard Deviation of the total number of records present in the specified column.
 For example, the following query will calculate the Standard Deviation of total records present in the [Yearly Income] column from the Customers table.